guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

   <em>The Kinderdijk Museum</em>
 </div>

 From Kinderdijk, it was a short drive to Rotterdam.
 This city is a bustling port of commerce and has been so for a long time.
 This town is also known for it's modern architecture and it's football club, Feyenoord, rivals Amsterdam's Ajax.
 We were also told a bit about the historical context of Rotterdam in World War II.
 Wietze took us to his old work place and walked out for a bit.
-The rains that had been threatening since the morning finally came down.
+The rains that had been threatening since the morning (which I had been predicting since we left the house (a prediction that Wietze kept making fun of because it had not rained till now :stuck_out_tongue)) finally came down.
 While the initial plan was to have our lunch here, we were running a little late and decided to grab a quick bite enroute.

 <div class="postimg">
   <div class="grid">